 Archiving and Permalinks

 To ensure greater access to the papers in this journal and support interlinking with other scholarly work, New Voices in Japanese Studies is a member of Crossref.
-New Voices in Japanese Studies is also archived in Pandora, the Australian web archiving service.
+New Voices in Japanese Studies is also archived in Pandora, the National Library of Australia’s web archiving service.

 Open Access, Creative Commons